-We received approval for a Primary Gas Rate change effective November 1, 2017.
-This rate change result in an annual bill decrease for a typical residential customer of 2.7 per cent or approximately $19 per year effective November 1, 2017.
-For larger volume customers, annualized bill impacts range from a decrease of 3.2 per cent to 6.4 per cent depending on the rate class and level of consumption.
+We received approval for a Primary Gas Rate change effective February 1, 2018.
+This rate change result in an annual bill decrease for a typical residential customer of 2.1% or approximately $14 per year effective February 1, 2018.
+For larger volume customers, annualized bill impacts range from a decrease of 2.4% to 4.9% depending on the rate class and level of consumption.

 This rate change is a result of changes to the forecast price that Centra pays for natural gas and the amounts in gas deferral account.

 The Primary Gas Rate for all Quarterly Rate Service customers will decrease to 7.62¢ per cubic metre effective February 1, 2018.
 The price that we pay for this Primary Gas supply option is passed directly on to customers without any markup.
 As a result, we do not make any profit on the sale of Primary Gas.